Section 8 Notice To Quit – Eviction Notice

 I can only recommend reading through the various methods you have available to terminate a tenancy agreement – there are several options to choose from, and there might be a more suitable option than serving a Section 8 (which is quite a heavy-handed approach, and comes with a whole host of potential legal implications).

 As mentioned, I believe issuing a Section 8 notice should be used as a last resort.
-If possible – and this is a kind of no-brainer, I know – try to resolve issues amicably with your tenant.
+If possible – and I’m aware this is a no-brainer – try to resolve issues amicably with your tenant.
 Ideally, that should be the objective for every landlord when shit hits the fan.

 Often, being lenient is a cheaper and easier solution in the long-run.
 Bear in mind, a landlord has no eviction powers – only the courts do – and tenants are well within their rights to dispute your grounds for eviction, and therefore have the ability to make the situation messy and drawn out.
 Not to mention, the backlog for a court hearing in the UK is absolutely ridiculous – you could end up waiting several months before a hearing.